allen048/sql-challenge/README.md

 I sketched an Entity Relationship Diagram of the employees using QuickDBD, which is an online app that I used to create this diagram.
 I was also able to make a schema in QuickDBD of the 6 CSV files, which I later created as tables in Postgres.
 I developed queries to extract data from these tables based on the requirements for this assignment.

-The task involved data modeling, data engineering, and data analysis which are all components in manipulating and managing information.
+The task involved data modeling, data engineering, and data analysis that are all components in manipulating and managing information.
 Data is powerful, so it is beneficial to know these topics to understand and solve business problems.